SMB Shares Screens

 Save stores the share ACL and immediately applies it to the share.

-You can access the SMB Status screen from the SMB option on the System > Services screen with the list icon and from the
+The SMB Status screen opens after clicking SMB on the list icon on the System > Services screen with and the

 on the Shares > Windows (SMB) Shares widget.The SMB Status screen has four tabs with information related to SMB shares: